Agenda | All times are GMT (UTC +0)

 - Share methodologies and skills to develop and implement a proactive and preventive safety plan for drilling operations

-- Review real-life case studies and share lessons learned which help to minimise incidents, prevent injuries, and maximise the effectiveness of the safety initiatives
+Review real-life case studies and share lessons learned which help to minimise incidents and prevent injuries and maximise the effectiveness of the safety initiatives.

 There is no doubt that the recent acceleration in adopting new information and computing technologies has impacted the E&P business landscape.
 However, the oil and gas industry still has a lot of work to catch up on this global digital transformation.